mergeability/mergeable/docs/deploy.md

 This happens when you haven't configured the webhook secret correctly in your locally running instance.
 Make sure to set the `SECRET_TOKEN` environment variable in `.env` before running `npm run dev`.

+#### `ERROR probot: Integration not found`

+This may occur when running Mergeable using a GitHub Enterpise instance.

+To fix, try making sure you've set the `GHE_HOST` variable in `.env` to the hostname of your Enterprise instance.
+E.g. `GHE_HOST=github.your_company.com`.